LauriAlanen/SchoolTrafficEstimation/README.md

-# Class Traffic Estimation
+# School Traffic Estimation

 ## Overview
-This repository includes two main programs for managing and analyzing school class schedules.
-The `scraper.py` script is responsible for scraping the current week's class schedule from the VAMK Lukkarit website.
-After successfully scraping the classes, the `estimation.py` program can be used to estimate upcoming traffic in restaurants based on the number of people in classes.
+This repository contains two main programs for managing and analyzing school class schedules.
+The `scraper.py` script scrapes the current week's schedules from the VAMK Lukkarit website, while the `estimation.py` module estimates upcoming restaurant traffic based on class attendance.
+The `estimation.py` module is called from `endpoint/listener.py`, which uses the Django framework to set up a REST API.

+After starting the listener, you can easily fetch data using GET requests from the provided endpoints.
+For example:
+- Retrieve all dates with "attending" classes: `http://localhost:5000/getDates`
+- Get estimated traffic for a specific date and time: `http://localhost:5000/getTraffic?fdate=2023-12-13 13:15`

+Please note that the scraper must be run before fetching data, and currently, data is available only for the ongoing week.

 ## Dependencies Installation
 1. Install the required dependencies by running the following command: